catharinadepari/essay/README.md

 The major functions of the web map is to **convince public about negative implications of un-reformed oil and gas leasing system in the U.S. on the sustainability of natural heritage in those 10 states.** The web developer argues that ineffective leased lands could actually be utilized for social and conservation-related uses. <br>

 The **`target`** of this web map is all types of users or public audience.
-It serves to allow all types of users to recognize how invisible [panopticon](https://www.theguardian.com/technology/2015/jul/23/panopticon-digital-surveillance-jeremy-bentham) along with its machine exercised power in the U.S.(Foucault 2014, 660).
-It is expected that this research-based narrative could develop public awareness on the issue and mobilize them to encourage Congress and the U.S. government to reform the land leasing system policy in the West.<br>
+It serves to allow all types of users to recognize how invisible [panopticon](https://www.theguardian.com/technology/2015/jul/23/panopticon-digital-surveillance-jeremy-bentham) along with its machine exercised power in the U.S. (Foucault 2014, 660).
+It is expected that this research-based narrative could develop public awareness on the issue and mobilize them to encourage Congress and the U.S. government to reform the land leasing policy in the West.<br>

 ### :bar_chart: Systematic Architecture
 To create, serve, and use a web mapping,  different types machines are required.
 These machines represent separate levels or tiers of architecture.
 The figure below shows the *Web Client Application* which extends into *External Internet* and then, systematically continues to *Internal Network*, *Web-server* and *Geospatial server*.
 The line then branches to 2 systems: *File Server* and *Database server*.
 In the left part of the diagram is another computer drawing called as *Administrators* and *Internal Client Application*.<br>